Predictive Analytics Development: Data-Driven Development

 Regression models predict a continuous numerical outcome based on the relationship between one or more independent variables.
 This method is used in sales forecasting, price prediction, and performance analysis.

 Classification models assign data points to predefined categories or classes.
 It predicts the probability of an instance belonging to a particular class.
-The use case includes spam detection, image recognition, and medical diagnosis.
+The use cases include spam detection, image recognition, and medical diagnosis.

 Clustering models